quarkQuark/xmonad-quark/README.md

   a feature that is sorely missing from pretty much every other desktop-agnostic panel.
   Tint2 is also the easiest to configure as it has an optional graphical configuration manager.

-  This is the panel shown in the above screenshot.

 * XMobar

   The standard XMonad status bar.